darby3/d3-sketchbook/docs/01-index.md

 ---
-title: Example Project
+title: d3 Sketchbook
 ---

-This is your index page.
-You can edit its contents at `docs/01-index.hbs`
+I'm learning how to use d3.
+This is a place to dump examples and samples.